AIHubCentral/docs/assets/Extra/Model Maker Role.md

 :     Its download link from Hugging Face.

 **image**
-:     Image of what it represents (person/character).
+:     An image of what it represents (person/character).

 **demo**
-:     Audio sample of it talking/singing.
+:     An audio sample of it talking/singing.

 **note**
 :   Optional.
 Add more context about the model if you want.